Byline Bank

 Byline Bank is a bank headquartered in Chicago, Illinois, United States.
-It is the primary subsidiary of Byline Bancorp, Inc., a bank holding company.
-As of 31 December 2019, it operated 57 branches, 56 of which were in the Chicago metropolitan area.
-It is the 4th largest SBA 7(a) lender.
+It is the primary subsidiary of Byline Bancorp, Inc., a bank holding company, and the fourth largest SBA 7(a) lender.

 History

-The company was founded in 1978 by the Fasseas family as Metropolitan Bank Group after the purchase of North Community Bank.
+The company was founded in 1978 by the Fasseas family as Metropolitan Bank Group, after the purchase of North Community Bank.
 The family grew the bank from a single location to more than 90 branches in the Chicago metropolitan area before suffering in the 2008 financial crisis.

 In 2009, it accepted $71.5 million from the Troubled Asset Relief Program.
-In 2013, BXM Holdings LLC, led by Roberto Herencia, purchased and recapitalized the bank with a $207 million investment.
+In 2013, BXM Holdings LLC purchased and recapitalized the bank with a $207 million investment.

-A year before acquiring Ridgestone Bank, the company was renamed Byline Bancorp Inc. in 2015 and consolidated all its subsidiaries under the name Byline Bank.
+A year before acquiring Ridgestone Bank, the company was renamed Byline Bancorp Inc. and consolidated all its subsidiaries under the name Byline Bank in 2015.

 In June 2017, the company became a public company via an initial public offering.
 In May 2018, the company acquired First Evanston Bancorp for $178.6 million in cash and stock.

 In April 2019, the company acquired Oak Park River Forest Bank shares for $40.0 million in cash and stock.
-In December 2022, Byline entered merger agreement and acquired Inland Bank valued at approximately $165 million in cash and stock - the merger was completed in July 2023.
+In December 2022, Byline entered a merger agreement and acquired Inland Bank, valued at approximately $165 million in cash and stock.
+The merger was finalized in July 2023.

+On April 1, 2025, Byline merged with First Security Bank, closing at an approximate $41.5 million valuation.
+Under the agreement, every share of First Security’s common stock was converted into the right to receive 2.3539 shares of Byline common stock.